joelferek/Assign4/README.md

 ## Joel Ferek APIs

 - **City Activities API:** My first API shows activities available in the city that you choose.
 This is convenient because our application's purpose is to give people things to do based on the weather.
-- **Average Weather API:** My second API shows the all the details of the city that we have available.
+- **City Info API:** My second API shows the all the details of the city that we have available.
 This is good for the user because it gives all the information possible.

 # References